VIVA-LA-VIDA-Hellas/VIVA-LA-VIDA/README.md

 | M3×30mm Flat Head      | 2      | 0.15  |
 | M3×50mm                | 2      | 0.70  |

-# Complete list of all materials
+# Complete list of all materials amounts and prices

 | All Materials                                 | Amount | Price  |
 |-----------------------------------------------|--------|--------|